rwebaz/Medcoin-Crypto-Currency-Project/docs/index.md

 layout: default
 navigation_weight: 1
 ---
-# Medcoin™ Currency Project Template
+# Medcoin™ Crypto Currency Project Template

 A Git Hub repo showing the progress of the Medcoin™ Crypto Currency Project from inception to date.